RobertLikesCoding/QuizCraft/README.md

 ## Description

-A quiz app where the user can decide the quiz topic by prompting the AI.
-The quizzes could be used for fun but also for practicing and studying (e.g. interview questions, exam questions etc.).
-Answers and questions are going to be in text based form.

-It's supposed to be like a game rather than a website.
-Once your on the website you should be greeted and asked for a name.
-Afterwards you initiate the quiz with a topic and start the quiz.
+A fun, interactive quiz game where you choose the topic!
+Start by entering your name, pick a subject for the AI to generate custom questions, and dive into text-based trivia—perfect for studying or just having fun!

 ## Features

-* welcome screen asking for a topic
-* input field for prompting the AI
-* selector for setting the amount of questions
+* Interactive Welcome Screen: Sets up a customizable quiz of your choice.
-* Gemini API to generate questions with 3-4 possible answers
+* Uses the Gemini API to create engaging questions with 3–4 possible answers.
-* give visual feedback for both wrong and right answers
+* Provides clear visual indicators for correct and incorrect answers.
-* track the amount of wrong and right answers to create some kind of score
-* visualize the results
+* countdown timer for increased difficulty
+* Results Visualization: Displays the final result in a user-friendly format.
-* offer to start another quiz when a round is finished
+* Offers the ability to start a new quiz at the end of each round.

 ## Tech Stack